Dichotomic probability representation of quantum states: Introduction

-The aim of this work is to provide general statements about the probability description of qu-Nit states by means of dichotomic probabilities and rigorously prove new properties of nonnegative trace-one Hermitian matrices.
-Aspects of these matrices are discussed in ~\cite{Bheti}.
-Here, we prove that an arbitrary $N N$ density matrix can be parameterized by $(N^2-1)$ probability distributions of dichotomic random variables.
-Also we prove that any $N N$ density matrix, where $N=n\,m$, can determine a $n\times n$ and an $m m$ density matrix.
-Using this result, we obtain new entropic-information inequalities among matrix elements of an arbitrary matrix $\rho$, such that $\rho^\dagger=\rho$, Tr\,$\rho=1$, and $\rho\geq 0$.
+The approach is quite simple, out of the $d$-dimensional Hilbert space $\C^d$, we identify $d(d-1)$ complex planes, in each one of them we consider a group of unitary matrices isomorphic with $U(2)$, and matrices corresponding to the associated $\mathfrak{u}(2)$ Lie algebra.
+Clearly this family of $\mathfrak{u}(2)$ Lie algebras is sufficient to describe the whole $\mathfrak{u}(d)$ algebra, in some redundant way.
+In some sense we could say that a generic quantum system may be studied by means of properly chosen qubit systems (this should not be confused with the description of the total system by means of qubit subsystems.
+Indeed, in the latter situation, the associated composite system would be a tensor product of qubits, which is not the case with our generic Hilbert space).
+We then use the tomographic description of each $\mathfrak{u}(2)$ subalgebra: because of dimensionality, the tomograms will represent dichotomic probability distributions.
+We shall prove that an arbitrary $d d$ density matrix can be parameterized by $(d^2-1)$ probability distributions of dichotomic random variables.
+Having elaborated these tools, we use them to decompose a given $d$-state, with $d=nm$, into $n$-states and $m$-states.
+Using this result, we obtain new entropic-information inequalities among matrix elements of an arbitrary matrix $\rho$, associated with a state.
 In addition, we obtain new inequalities for characteristic polynomials associated with such matrices.
-We illustrate some of these claims in the case of qu-bit and qu-trit density matrices.
+We illustrate some of these claims in the case of qubit and qutrit density matrices.
+This proposal will be worked out in details in the coming sections.
+We shall use a pedagogical style and spell out all computations.

 The paper is organized as follows.